lzkill/tor-info/README.md

 - Set your connection parameters on [tor-bw.py](tor-bw.py) (`TOR_CONTROL_PORT`, `TOR_ADDRESS` and `TOR_CONTROLLER_PASSWD`)
 - Copy [tor-bw.py](tor-bw.py) to `/srv/`
 - Run `sudo mkdir /usr/share/tor/statistics;sudo service supervisor reload;sudo service rpimonitor restart`

+The statistical graph shows the values of `RelayBandwidthRate` and `RelayBandwidthBurst` if these parameters are set in `torrc`.

 ## Your Improvements ##